mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

 | In designing MsPASS we were faced with how to cleanly manage this mismatch
-  in language behavior without being too heavy handed and end up making a framework too ponderous to use?
+  in language behavior without being too heavy handed and end up making a framework that was too ponderous to use?
 Our design sets these requirements:

-.# Within an individual application managing the namespace of attributes and type associations should be as flexible as possible to facilitate adapting legacy code to MsPASS.
+*  Within an individual application managing the namespace of attributes and type associations should be as flexible as possible to facilitate adapting legacy code to MsPASS.
 We provide a flexible aliasing method to map between attribute namespaces to make this possible.
 Any such application, however, must exercise care in any alias mapping to avoid type mismatch.
    We expect such mapping would normally be done in python wrappers.

-.# Attributes stored in the database should have predictable types whenever possible.
-We use a class called MetadataDefinitions described below to manage the attribute namespace is a way that is not especially heavy handed.
+*  Attributes stored in the database should have predictable types whenever possible.
+We use a python class called Schema described below to manage the attribute namespace is a way that is not especially heavy handed.
-   We enforce mapping aliases to unique names on database writes, but make mapping inputs to alias names optional on inputs.
+   Details are given below when we discuss the database readers and writers.

-.# Care with type is most important in interactions with C/C++ and FORTRAN implementations.
+*  Care with type is most important in interactions with C/C++ and FORTRAN implementations.
 Pure python code can be pretty loose on type at the cost of efficiency.
 Python is thus the language of choice for working out a prototype, but when bottlenecks are found key sections may need to be implemented in a compiled language.
+In that case, the Schema rules provide a sanity check to reduce the odds of problems with type mismatches.

 | The MsPASS C++ api for Metadata has methods that are dogmatic about type
   and methods that can take anything.
 Core support is provided for types supported by all database engines:  real numbers (float or double), integers (32 or 64 bit), strings (currently assumed to be UTF-8), and booleans.
-These functions are dogmatic and strongly enforce type throwing a RuntimeError exception if there is a mismatch.
+These functions are dogmatic and strongly enforce type throwing a MsPASSError exception if there is a mismatch.

 | There are four strongly-typed "getters" seen in the following
   contrived code segment: